Pickerill and Juliet gas fields: Development

 From the manifold well fluids flowed to Pickerill A via a 22 km long 12” diameter pipeline (PL3121).
 Reception facilities (the Juliet emergency shutdown valve and a temporary pig receiver) at Pickerill A were located on a sub-cellar deck.
 Fluids were routed to the export line to TGT.
 Juliet was controlled from Pickerill A via a control umbilical.

 Pickerill A and B were both unmanned and controlled from the Bacton Control Room.

 Production

-The production profile, in mcm/y, of the Pickerill field was as shown.The cumulative gas production from Pickerill from 1992 to the end of 2014 was 12,315 million cubic metres.
+The cumulative gas production from Pickerill from 1992 to the end of 2014 was 12,315 million cubic metres.

 Decommissioning

 The Theddlethorpe Gas Terminal closed in August 2018.
 Gas export from Pickerill and Juliet ceased and the installations were shut-down.
 Subsequently their wells were plugged and abandoned and all structures above the seabed were removed.